sigurdkampevold/media_mood/index.markdown

      </blockquote>
 </div>

 As you might have thought of, the art of dedicating compound scores to quotations is not perfect.
-Our tool, *Vader* represents each document or text as a bag of words.
+Our tool, *Vader* represents each document or text as a bag of words, without capturing the information in word proximity or context.
+Moreover, *Vader* gives additional weight to special words, for instance words written in uppercase or emojis.
+The methods are based on research done with actual humans, and are therefore not considered a machine learning method.
 On the other hand, the algorithm is likely not to discover the underlying context of a quotation, and could thus mark a quotation of positive, even if it is considering a deeply serious matter.

 ##### *Subjectivity Scores*